simoncropparchived/Strike/README.md

 So this raises the question of

-> why use this library over MarkdownDeep".
+> why use this library over MarkdownDeep

 And the answer is